 - Enter your Google Account email address or Gmail username in the Email field.

 - Enter your password in the Password field.

 Fix a problem with signing in

-- Sign-in issues: If you have trouble signing in to your AdWords account, use our troubleshooter to solve your problem.
+- Sign-in and forgotten password issues: If you have trouble signing in to your AdWords account, use our troubleshooter to solve your problem.

 - Account editing issues: Learn how to change your AdWords sign-in information.

-- Access issues: If someone who used to run your AdWords account has left the company, and you can't access your AdWords account, fill out the lost account form.
+- Access issues: If someone who used to run your AdWords account has left the company, and you can't access your AdWords account, fill in the lost account form.